Wisconsin promotes Chris McIntosh to replace Alvarez as AD - WHIZ News

 “Mac has been an essential part of my staff for several years,” Alvarez said in a statement.
 “In particular, his leadership and intelligence were critical in helping our department navigate the various challenges of the past 15 months.
 Those same qualities will serve him well on into the future.”

-McIntosh, 44, was an offensive tackle and team captain when the Badgers won consecutive Rose Bowls in the 1998 and 1999 seasons.
-He was an All-American and Outland Trophy finalist in 1999 before the Seattle Seahawks selected him with the 22nd overall pick of the 2000 NFL draft.
+McIntosh, 44, was a team captain when the Badgers won consecutive Rose Bowls in the 1998 and 1999 seasons.
+He was an Outland Trophy finalist in 1999 before the Seattle Seahawks selected him with the 22nd overall pick of the 2000 NFL draft.

 Alvarez arrived at Wisconsin in 1990 as football coach and became athletic director in 2004.
 He briefly served in a dual role before stepping down as football coach after the 2005 season.